Director of Strategic Partnerships

 Work examples

-At Alpha, parent advocacy functions not as support infrastructure but as a core growth mechanism.
-You will facilitate high-trust dialogues, organize events that drive conversion, and build conviction incrementally with each family.
-This requires mastery of both messaging and the underlying educational model.
-You must understand precisely what differentiates Alpha—and how to articulate that in ways that resonate and persuade.
+At Alpha, family advocacy functions as a strategic growth driver, not merely a support role.
+You'll facilitate high-stakes conversations, design events that influence decisions, and build conviction family by family.
+This requires mastering both the message and the underlying model.
+You'll need comprehensive knowledge of what distinguishes Alpha—and how to articulate that in ways that resonate and persuade.

 🎥 Why Families Leave Traditional School for Alpha

-Listen directly to three Alpha fathers discuss their rejection of conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic performance.
+Listen to three Alpha fathers discuss their rejection of conventional education—and how Alpha's approach has transformed their children's confidence, autonomy, and academic achievement.

 👉 Watch the conversation (24 min)